Last Updated on July 20, 2021 by Rat Race Running

 Proper communication is critical when playing.
 There are battle signals to attack, to retreat, or to call for back-ups.
 There are also options for voice communication with teammates to increase the chances of winning.
 Even professional players talk with each other while playing.

 Real Life.
 We must learn to say what we mean and mean what we say.
 Proper communication will help us understand each other and clarify misunderstandings.

 We need to learn when to step forward, step back, or ask for help when needed.
 Listen, then talk.
 It will surely pay dividends.

 2. You can’t win them all.

 There are times when you start a winning streak and feel invincible.
 Racking up 10-game winning streaks and more, which gives a sense that you will not lose — until you do.

 You can’t win all games, just like the tournament champions who win it all coming from the loser’s bracket.
 Everyone, even the best players, loses some games.

 Real Life.
-There are times when everything is going great and feel that nothing can go wrong until something comes up.
+There are times when everything is going great, and nothing can go wrong until something comes up.
 You will never be successful in everything you do, and that is absolutely fine.
-Remember to always be grateful for the successes you achieved while on the streak.
+Remember always to be grateful for the successes you achieved while on the streak.

 3. You won’t lose them all.